gabgilling/dse-nichd/README.md

 The `pOUTCOME` variable included in the _pregnancy_outcomes_ file was split into 3 new variables according to the categories included in it: `Stillbirth`, `Termination` and `Miscarriage`.

-As such, we have a total of `18` potential targets:
+As such, we have a total of `18` potential targets coded as binary [0,1] variables:
 - From _pregnancy_outcomes_:
   - PEgHTN: Preeclampsia/Gestational hypertension
   - ChronHTN: Chronic hypertension based on CMDA01 & CMAE01